 TESSYS® – Transforaminal Endoscopic Surgical System

+A TESSYS® operation can be performed in prone or lateral position.
 Patients can receive either general anesthesia or MAC.
-They are positioned in prone or lateral position.
 If the surgery is performed under MAC, patients are able to react immediately upon possible contact with neural elements.
-Many patients get up just a few hours after the surgery, and leave the hospital the same day.
+Many patients get up just a few hours after the surgery.